This patch reduces file size by dropping variable locations a debugger user

 1.9%, and by nearly 4% in one case, across 11 applications by dropping variable

 locations which a debugger user will never see.
-These locations exist in the
+Some of these locations exist

-first place as a result of bugs in clang so there's an argument that this patch
+in the first place as a result of bugs in clang so there's an argument that

-should not land, and instead we should make a verifer pass (either in clang and
+this patch should not land, and instead we should make a verifer pass (either

-llc, or in llvm-dwarfdump), and focus on fixing the issues they reveal.
-OTOH
+in clang and llc, or in llvm-dwarfdump), and focus on fixing the issues they

-this patch has immediate and tangible wins, and doesn't preclude work on fixing
+reveal.
+OTOH this patch has immediate and tangible wins, and doesn't preclude

 What do you think?